Tenth Citizens' Panel report

 When asked to consider the role of an optometrist and optometry practices, 94% said they believe an optometrist performs eye examinations and treats eye conditions and 67% thought optometry practices (opticians) were a combination of both a healthcare service and a retailer.

 Almost nine in ten respondents (87%) said they have their eyes examined every 1 to 2 years.
-For those who have their eyes examined less than every 1-2 years the main reason given for this was that ‘I don’t think I need it as I don’t have a problem with my vision’ (50%).
+For those who have their eyes examined less than every 1 to 2 years the main reason given for this was that ‘I don’t think I need it as I don’t have a problem with my vision’ (50%).

 Over half of respondents (58%) were aware that some people are entitled to financial support towards the cost of glasses and contact lenses.
 A further 29% said they were aware but were unsure who is eligible and/or didn’t know how to organise.
 Just 13% said that they were not aware of the financial support available to help some people toward the cost of glasses and contact lenses.